11 Natural, Science-Backed Tips To Lower Your Blood Pressure

 Beets are a rich source of nitrates and can help relax blood vessels, resulting in lower blood pressure.
 Whether cooked or juiced, the impact of beetroot juice on blood pressure is worth exploring.

 Whether dry, steam or infrared, saunas have been shown to offer some heart benefits .
-In fact, one study found that in older adults, sauna therapy lowered blood pressure by over 10 mmHg — quite significant.
+In fact, studies have found that sauna therapy can lower the risk of hypertension and offer physical benefits similar to those achieved from activities like walking.

 10. Sleep therapy